-You could also consider renting out your own vehicle.
-While this does depreciate the value of your car overtime, you can do the math to figure out if the additional miles put on your vehicle are worth the extra income.
+This does depreciate the value of your car overtime, but you can do the math to figure out if the additional miles put on your vehicle are worth the extra income.

-2 popular options for renting your car to make money include:
+Three popular options for renting your vehicle to make money include:

-Finally, (and most passively), you could always rent out things you simply don’t use on platforms like:
+Finally, (and most passively), you could always rent out other assets you own on platforms like:

 - Spot Hero or Parking Panda – rent out empty parking spots or a driveway.